College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

 Mistake 05: Focusing Solely On Grade Point Average

-Because the human mind varies in the way that it works, look past grade point average (GPA).
+Because the human mind varies in the way that it works, look past the grade point average (GPA).
 Instead, examine a candidate as a whole.

 There is a chance that a candidate’s GPA is low.
 That doesn’t mean they are unqualified.
 Internships, other jobs held during college, major, volunteer experience, extracurricular activities, and relevant coursework are factors to be weighed.

 You may have a candidate who is as qualified in terms of knowledge level.
 He or she might be a poor test-taker.
 Adding strict requirements for recruiters to adhere to levels the playing field for candidates.
-Taking such actions creates a plethora of ways for candidates to prove they are right for the job.
+Taking such actions creates a plethora of ways for candidates to prove they are suitable for the job.

 The survey had 50,000 respondents and answered a number of key questions, including: